 Homosexuality and transgender issues are being promoted so rapidly, and sometimes quite forcefully, by progressive liberal Western governments in schools, places of work, in law, and even in churches — that it is vitally important we define the correct and biblical position.
-Every letter of the initialism LGBT+ (Lesbian, Gay, Bisexual, Transgender and more) is real and we have to recognise that, they aren’t going to go away!
+Every letter of the initialism LGBT+ (Lesbian, Gay, Bisexual, Transgender and more) is real and we have to recognise them, they aren’t going to go away!
 Before we go any further we must understand that LGBT is not primarily a political movement.
 It is a series of enormous issues that affect and have affected many people, including many Christians, globally, throughout history.
 Many people feel born into the wrong gender or sexuality and feel they just have to embrace that powerful feeling and turn it into reality; others experiment with gender and sexuality searching for something, some magical key to happiness that will suddenly give life real meaning.

 In Christian circles there seems to be at least three incorrect attitudes towards LGBT issues, particularly homosexuality and the ‘gender revolution’.
 These have had a seismic impact on our society; even within the last five years so much has changed.

 Firstly, there seem to be those who condemn homosexuality and transgenderism in no uncertain terms, and oppose homosexuals and transgender folk every step of the way, shunning them and treating them with contempt and disgust.
 This sad attitude is perhaps worst expressed by Westboro Baptist Church, a nutty sect in America, infamous for their offensive and downright wrong ‘God hates fags’ banners.
 Whilst this represents the extreme of this position, the sentiments often expressed privately or thought by individuals holding this sort of view are sometimes not dissimilar.
 The unspoken thought is worse in many ways, as we lie not only to ourselves but to the world.